webivan1/idc-code-challenge/README.md

 4) After refreshing the page, user must be authorized in if the user was previously logged in
 5) Write unit tests for `Todo.vue` component(s) with mocha or jest or any other testing framework
 6) Make pull request to your repository and let us know

+### Docker requirements

+1) Front-end must run in a docker container as well (use docker-composer.yml file and docker/nodejs/Dockerfile)
+2) Add Xdebug for PHP
+3) Make pull request to your repository and let us know